jzbz/dcr-memes/README.md

 # DCR: Degen Chad Revolution

-Post your best memes on Matrix at #memes:decred.org.
+Post your best Decred memes on Matrix at #memes:decred.org.